 You may have been taught this one in school, but that doesn't mean it's right.
 The working world has come a long way in the last 10 years.
 It's time we started to update the lingo we use to match that.
 For instance, if you're applying for a modern role, such as one in a marketing or a digital field, this greeting won't align with their culture.

-Using this formal way of addressing a letter is so common that it tells the reader two things: 1.) you are lazy and 2.) you can’t be bothered to find out who they are.
-It’s a real faux pas.
+Using this formal way of addressing a letter tells the reader two things: 1) you are lazy and 2) you can't be bothered to find out who they are.
+It's a real faux pas.

-You may not know whether you’re writing to a man or woman, but that doesn’t mean this opening will cut it.
-This greeting is many people’s ‘go to’ when they are addressing a cover letter with no name, but much like ‘To Whom it may concern’, this one is overly formal and outdated.
+You may not know whether you're writing to a man or woman, but that doesn't mean this opening will cut it.
+This greeting is many people's "go to" when they're addressing a cover letter with no name, but much like "To whom it may concern," this one is overly formal and outdated.

 Have you ever read a duller opening line?
 Just because you're addressing a cover letter to an unknown person doesn't mean that you have to bore them.
 While this greeting is professional and will do your cover letter no real harm, it shouldn't be your first choice.